RcwYuen/TCR-Embeddings/README.md

 - For (re)creating Random Embeddings:
    > `python -m tcr_embeddings.embed.create_random`

+>[!NOTE]
+>You cannot use the embedding method if you have not downloaded the embedding method.

+### Training a Model

+To train a model, run the following:
+> `python -m tcr_embeddings.trainer --config <path/to/your/config>/config.json`

+The training logs will be found within your specified output path in `config.json`.

+If your training has been paused / terminated in the middle and you wish to resume, run the following:

+> `python -m tcr_embeddings.resume --dir path/to/your/resuming_instance`

+Inside the output path, you will find the following:
+1. Checkpoints for each epoch, alongside with the training loss csv, validation loss csv and testing loss csv
+2. K-Folds used
+3. Training Logs
+4. Parquet Files of TCRs with non-zero weights, where the repertoire has been correctly classified within the test set.

+### Utilities for running in GPU Servers

 ## CI/CD

-To maintain good standards of code and code functionality validation, the following CI/CD procedures must be complied and followed.
-Unittests shall cover most edge cases of the problems, and must be fully passed prior to any origin/master branch merge requests.
+To maintain good standards of code, the following CI/CD procedures must be complied and followed.
+Unittests must be properly designed and covers edge cases.
+CI procedures within the workflow must be fully passed prior to any origin/master branch merge requests.

 > `black` > `isort` > `flake8` > `mypy` > `unittest` / `pytest`